microshare/microshare.github.io/docs/2/technical/data-format/microshare-standards.md

 ---------------------------------------

-Data is sent as a payload from the IoT sensors to the Microshare® unpackers as raw, encrypted data for security purposes.
-The data is then transformed by the Microshare® unpackers into comprehensible information.
-This information is referred to as unpacked data and is inserted into the device clusters.
+Data is sent as a payload from the IoT sensors to the Microshare® unpackers as raw, compressed data for efficiency.
+The data is then transformed and enriched by the Microshare® unpacker into comprehensible information using one of our canonical json formats.
+This process ensures that the data can be analyzed consistently regardless of device vendor or the network used to transmit.
+The final format is referred to as unpacked data.

-This guide will provide details on the processes involved in collecting the raw data and decrypting it into unpacked data. **Please note that the information supplied may differ slightly to that required for your network server, as details differ from server to server.**
+This guide will provide details on the processes involved in collecting the raw data and decompressing it into unpacked data. **Please note that the information supplied may differ slightly to that required for your network server, as details differ from server to server.**

 Additionally, this guide will discuss tags.
 Tags are labels or descriptions attached to your device clusters for ease of identification.